cyber-defence-campus/RemoteIDReceiver/Receiver/README.md

 - Linux-based operating system (for WiFi monitor mode support)
 - Sudo privileges (required for monitor mode access)

-*Note:  egular wifi cards often lack support of monitoring-mode.
+*Note:  Regular wifi cards often lack support of monitoring-mode.
 This mode is required to listen to all network traffic.*

 ## Installation